AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Covered a few programming topics in JS such as, functions, arrow functions, string manipulation and a little bit on loops.
 Built the preliminary layout for my project.
 It's called, "Imagine a Holiday".

 **Thoughts**: “Things which matter most must never be at the mercy of things which matter least.” –Goethe

+### R1D32: July 02

+**Today's Progress**: Added CSS properties and style to the personal project layout structure.
+Additionally, got some practice on JS call stack, thread, and execution context.

+**Thoughts**: "The unexamined life is not worth living." -Socrates